ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat131A.md

 - Solutions to the review exercises will be posted on bCourses.

+### Discussion

+- Discussion is an important part of the class and is meant to supplement lecture.
+- Your GSI will review and expand on concepts introduced in lecture and encourage you to problem solve in groups.
+- There will be regular short quizzes given in discussion to test your understanding.
+- Your quiz scores will NOT be part of your grade.
+- Students must attend the discussion group they are officially registered in.

 ### Exams

 - There will be two 50-minute in-class midterms, and one 3-hour final exam.